szabgab/slides/perl-programming/networking.md

 {id: exercise-search-on-financial-times}

-Go to the <a href="http://www.ft.com/">Financial Times</a> and search for the word "perl".
+Go to the [Financial Times](http://www.ft.com/) and search for the word "perl".
 Print out how many items match.